-Representatives of Clare County Council, who were in New York over the St Patrick’s Day period, met with senior executives from Tourism Ireland in New York.
-They were briefed on Tourism Ireland’s extensive promotional programme for 2014, which is in full swing right now and aims to build on the growth in American visitors to Ireland in 2013.
+Representatives of Clare County Council, who are in New York for the St Patrick’s Day period, met with senior executives from Tourism Ireland in New York today.
+They were briefed on Tourism Ireland’s extensive promotional programme for 2015, which is in full swing right now.

 Notes To Editors